dell/libsmbios/README.md

 $ make install
 ```

 Documentation is in doxygen format.
-To view the docs, run "make doxygen", then
+To view the docs, run `make doxygen`, then
-look in the out/libsmbios_c/html/index.html.
+look in the `out/libsmbios_c/html/index.html`.
 Docs are also built as part of
-"make all".
+`make all`.

 Distribution packages
 --